Jet1337x/kino/README.md

 ![Settings](Images/settings.png)

 ## Config
 Inside your CarX Drift Racing Online\BepInEx\plugins\KN_Base folder you will find a kn_config.xml file that you can open with either notepad or notepad++ (recommended) where you can change the keybinds to your prefered buttons.
+You can also bind keys to your controller.
+Please google Unity key codes for your Xbox/Playstation controller.

 ## Installation
 1. Install [BepInEx mod loader](https://github.com/BepInEx/BepInEx/releases) if you haven't already